andrefsilveira1/andrefsilveira1/README.md

 ### Hi there 👋

 My name is André Freitas, software developer based in Brazil.
 I am a Computer Science student at Federal University of Rio Grande do Norte.
-At the moment, working with Node.js, React, Svelte, Docker, Kubernetes, FastAPI, AI, MySQL  and studying Go, Java, Fiber and ScyllaDB.
+At the moment, working with Node.js, React, Svelte, Docker, Kubernetes, FastAPI, AI, MySQL, Terraform, Azure Cloud  and studying Go, Java, Fiber, ScyllaDB and CI/CD.

 My work consist develop tools for: